The Real Estate Law Review: Dominican Republic

 Real estate ownership

 All planning, land use and change of use matters are handled by the municipalities where the real estate is located, the Ministry of Tourism (in tourist areas) and the Ministry of Environment.
-The municipalities and the Ministry of Tourism establish the general rules regarding use (e.g., residential, commercial, industrial, mixed, density, maximum height, etc.).
+The municipalities and the Ministry of Tourism establish the general rules regarding use (e.g., residential, commercial, industrial, mixed, density and maximum height).
 Any construction or development that may affect the environment must also be approved by the Ministry of Environment.

-The Maritime Zone, a strip of land along all the Dominican coastline measuring 60 metres from the high tide mark, is public property (Law 305 of 23 May 1968), and, as such, cannot be sold or purchased.
-However, it is possible for owners of the adjoining property to build on the Maritime Zone with a special permit granted by Executive Order Decree by the President.
+The Maritime Zone, a strip of land all along the Dominican coastline measuring 60 metres from the high tide mark, is public property (Law 305 of 23 May 1968) and, as such, cannot be sold or purchased.
+However, it is possible for owners of the adjoining property to build on the Maritime Zone with a special permit granted by Executive Order.

 Any real estate project, subdivision or infrastructure must apply for and obtain environmental approval from the Ministry of the Environment and Natural Resources, pursuant to General Law on the Environment and Natural Resources 64-00, which regulates environmental pollution, the generation and control of toxic and hazardous substances, and the treatment of domestic and municipal waste, among other matters.
 Environmental due diligence is highly advisable for purchases of undeveloped land, as well as off-plan property purchases.